ytmytm/llama2.c64/README.md

 Original model weights and tokenizer file came from the [tinyllamas](https://huggingface.co/karpathy/tinyllamas/tree/main/stories260K) repository.
 You will find there also training information.

+Tinyllamas was trained on [TinyStories dataset](https://arxiv.org/abs/2305.07759), a synthetic dataset of short stories that only contain words that a typical 3 to 4-year-olds usually understand.

 ## Verification against `llama2.c`

 Run llama2.c in deterministic mode (temperature=0.0) and try the same prompt on C64: